petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-options.md

 1. Click *Save*.

-This creates an option template called quantity that you can add to products.
+This creates an option template called quantity that you can add to multiple products.
 You also have the option to directly create options from the product configuration page.

 ## Adding Options to a Product

 When adding an SKU contributing option to a product, it renders the existing SKU inactive.
-After adding the option to a product, you have the option to generate all SKU combinations based on the options.
+After adding the option to a product, you can generate all SKU combinations based on the available options.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.